It's Not Love (But It's Not Bad)

-Reception
+Critical reception

 AllMusic's Stephen Thomas Erlewine calls the album a "frustrating listen," and a "fitfully entertaining album, equally divided between the excellent and the mediocre.
 A few of the throwaways are entertaining, particularly the rolling 'New York City Blues,' but songs like 'Dad's Old Fiddle' and 'My Woman Keeps Lovin' Her Man' fail to make an impression."
-Music critic Robert Christgau wrote "This mainstream country album—his first since Hag—does more justice to its title than many of his more pretentious efforts.
+Robert Christgau wrote, "This mainstream country album—his first since Hag—does more justice to its title than many of his more pretentious efforts.
 Nothing special, just marriage and its travails, but play it twice and you'll remember most of it."

 Track listing

 All songs by Merle Haggard unless otherwise noted: